 At home using a commando socket - This is no more than a blue socket that allows either 16A or 32A, unlike a 3 pin socket that gives a maximum of 10A and about 6 miles of range per hour.
 To use either, you need to plug in a cable with the appropriate electronics to work (called a UMC), and Tesla supply this with the car.
 You'll get up to 22 miles per hour of charge with a commando which in nearly all cases leaves you with a charged car in the morning.

 Until 2019 in Europe, Tesla supplied a UMC1 which came with a 32A commando plug but could also take a Red 16A 3 phase plug.
 From mid 2019 and on all M3, Tesla supplied the UMC2 which supports either a smaller 16A socket, useful as this is the size often found in marinas, caravan parks, and some ferries or you can get a 32A adapter for this as 16A and 32A are different sizes.
 The UMC2 does not support 3 phase charging at all.
-If you opt to use the 3 pin plug, even though this is by far the slowest way of charging, be careful not to overload the circuit, and if you are using an extension cable make sure its fully unwound.
+If you opt to use the 3 pin plug, even though this is by far the slowest way of charging, be careful not to overload the circuit, and if you are using an extension cable make sure it is fully unwound.
 If travelling around Europe and intending to use your UMC, check out our suggestion for a DIY Euro charger which also helps avoid the polarity issues you can get in some European countries.

 In summary, if you're planning on using a commando socket, don't assume they're all the same size, as the blue 32A and 16A sockets and the 3 phase 16A Red socket are all different.